 On the surface, it looks like a gardening program.
 But as the roots spread to involve 680 Adelphi student volunteers to date and nearly 1,200 first- through fifth-grade students at Jackson Main School and Barack Obama Elementary School, both in Hempstead, what’s really being cultivated is a hands-on learning experience that is helping feed a community in need.

 The program is the nonprofit Garden Vines S.E.E.D.S.
-(Schools Engaging the Entire Development of Students) Program, a collaborative started in 2016 by Cynthia Proscia, M.A. ’92, clinical assistant professor in the Department of Health and Sport Sciences, and Sharla-Renee Hart ’09, M.A. ’14, a senior financial aid administrator in the Office of Student Financial Services.
+(Schools Engaging the Entire Development of Students) Program, a collaborative started in 2016 by Cynthia Proscia, M.A. ’92, clinical associate professor in the Department of Health and Sport Sciences, and Sharla-Renee Hart ’09, M.A. ’14, a senior financial aid administrator in the Office of Student Financial Services.
 They work in partnership with Reigning In Life Training Center, a faith-based, not-for-profit organization in the Village of Hempstead.

 Through the program, the elementary school students plant vegetable seeds, transplant seedlings and then care for the plants through the school year in raised outdoor beds donated by Mayfair Construction.
 Proscia said she maintains them during the summer with the help of the summer academy students at either Jackson Main School or Barack Obama Elementary School and volunteers from the community.
 Last month, the students planted late-producing garden foods like broccoli, cabbage, cauliflower, eggplant, kale, kohlrabi, peas, radishes and string beans, which they will harvest when they return in the fall.